-Salary Increases
+Salary increases

-The average salary increases for the year for contributors at 30 June 2017 are shown in the table below, segregated by scheme.
+The average salary increases for the year for contributors at 30 June 2018 are shown in the table below, segregated by scheme.
 The expected increase, based on last year's actuarial assumptions was 2.5% plus an assumed promotional salary increase based on a member's scheme and age.
 As General scheme members make up about 90% of the total salary roll for active members, the majority of members had salary increases which were close to expected.
-Therefore the liabilities have increased broadly in line with expectations.
+Therefore the liabilities have increased broadly in line with, but a little below, expectations.

 Scheme Actual salary increase

-Armed Forces 3.3%
+Armed Forces 7.2%

-General 2.5%
+General 2.1%

-Islands 6.2%
+Islands 4.1%

-Police 3.4%
+Police 1.7%

-Prisons Service 1.2%
+Prisons Service 4.4%

-Judges and Solicitor-General 1.7%
+Judges and Solicitor-General 1.9%

 Parliamentary 2.5%

-Pension Increases
+Pension increases

-Most pensions increased by 1.42% in the 2016/17 year.
-This increase was based on the increase in the CPI over the year ended 31 December 2016 of 1.34% added to the increase in the CPI over the year ended 31 December 2015 of 0.08%.
-(As the CPI increase for the year ended 31 December 2015 was lower than the 0.5% threshold used to determine when pension increases are granted, the vast majority of pensioners did not receive an increase in the 2015/16 year.
-The 0.08% increase was added to the CPI increase at December 2016, when determining the pension increase to apply in the 2016/17 year.)
-The overall pension increase was close to the assumed rate of 1.47%, which has resulted in the value of the liabilities increasing at close to the expected rate.
+Most pensions increased by 1.60% in the 2017/18 year.
+This increase was based on the increase in the CPI over the year ended 31 December 2017.
+The overall pension increase was close to the assumed rate of 1.59%, which has resulted in the value of the liabilities increasing at close to the expected rate.